Terms & Conditions

 - The manager will review your patient file including all the written correspondence you had with our firm, listen to the recorded calls and if needed interview all staff members who acted for you.
 The manager may need to request additional information from you to contribute to the assessment of the case.
 This may take up to 2 weeks depending on the extensiveness of your complaint.

-- After the above investigation is complete, the manager will present you resolution option(s) for your complaint and may invite you to explain the details over the phone if the matter is complicated.
+- After the above investigation is complete, the manager will present you with a resolution option(s) for your complaint and may invite you to explain the details over the phone if the matter is complicated.
 The resolution email or the resolution phone call would usually take within one week after the initial investigation is finalised.